 As TPRS was originally developed, the objective was to create a method that would prepare students for the College Board Advanced Placement Exam from level 1.
+Blaine Ray and Joe Neilson’s book series, Look, I Can Talk, Look, I Can Talk More, Look, I’m Still Talking and Look, I’m Truly Talking creates fluent speakers and writers of the second language.
 In addition, teachers report higher AP scores, with some students passing the AP exam in as few as 3 years of language study.

 Although nationwide fewer than 10% of our high school students proceed to the highest levels of foreign language offered in our schools and even fewer proceed to college foreign language studies, we have seen enrollment in our programs increase by as much as 400% after TPRS programs were introduced.